crsegerie/3D-computer-vision/README.md

 TP of the course 3D computer vision of the master MVA.

 You can find [here](https://www.alth.fr/article-59) a visual presentation of what we have done in those TP.
-(Another alumni of the mva)